nhpkhanh-lk/cubevn.github.io/tutorial-4.md

 # {{ page.title }}

-## Formとフォームビルダー
+## Form and Form builder

-- 前章までは、ルーティング、レンダリングの簡単な例を示しました。
+- In previous chapter, I gave simple example about Routing, rendering

-- 本章では、画面入力のためにフォームを作成します。
+- In this chapter, I will create Form for inputting screen

 - EC-CUBE 3ではフォームの作成はフォームビルダーを用いて行います。

-### 本章メニュー
+### Menu of this chapter

-- 本章では以下を行います。
+- In this chapter, I will conduct the following part

-    1. コントローラーからフォームビルダを利用します。
+    1. Use Form builder from Controller

-    1. フォームビルダーでフォーム要素を構築します。
+    1. Build Form element by Form Builder

-    1. フォームビルダーの概要を説明します。
+    1. Explain summary of Form Builder

-    1. フォームビルダーからフォームビューを作成し、Twigに渡す方法を説明します。
+    1. Explain about how to create Form View from Form builder, and how to transfer for Twig

-    1. Twigで受け取ったフォームビューの表示方法を説明します。
+    1. Explain the display method of Form View that accepted in Twig

-## コントローラーファイルにForm定義を追加する
+## Add Form definition into Controller file

-- まずコントローラーにFormを定義します。
+- First, define Form in Controller

-- 以下の修正をコントローラーに行います。
+- Conduct the following modifications in Controller

     - CrudController.php